-On one hand the degree programme provides for a scientific confrontation with philosophy in its systematic breadth and allows students to acquire scientific knowledge and competencies in dealing with both historic and current philosophical problems.
-On the other hand the Master’s degree programme provides for creation of individual major fields of study in which the student acquires deepened knowledge and understanding and learns to develop his own position and to defend it.
-By the end of the degree programme the student should have acquired the ability to make formal and contextually correct contributions to philosophical specialist discussions.
+On the one hand, the degree programme provides for a scientific confrontation with philosophy in its systematic breadth and allows students to acquire scientific knowledge and competences in dealing with both historic and current philosophical problems.
+On the other hand, the Master’s degree programme provides for the creation of individual major fields of study in which the student acquires deepened knowledge and understanding and learns to develop his own position and to defend it.
+By the end of the degree programme, the student should have acquired the ability to make formal and contextually correct contributions to philosophical specialist discussions.

 To take the Master’s degree programme in Philosophy students can only be admitted who

-a) have completed a Bachelor degree programme with the main subject Philosophy (with at least 120 CP)or
+- a) have completed a Bachelor degree programme with the main subject Philosophy (with at least 120 CP)

-b) have completed a Bachelor degree programme with the minor subject Philosophy (with at least 60 CP),or
+b) have completed a Bachelor degree programme with the minor subject Philosophy (with at least 60 CP),

 d) have an at least equivalent recognised foreign degree in the same or in a related subject area recognised by the admissions committee with a standard period of study of a minimum of six semesters or three years of study.